Dadalia1917/face-recognition-management-system/README.md

 ### 📖 Project Description

 Face Recognition Management System is an intelligent face recognition system based on PyQt5, OpenCV and deep learning technology.
 The system integrates face detection, recognition, information management, and attendance tracking functions, suitable for enterprises, schools, and other places that require personnel management.
+The system adopts a modular design, with various UML diagrams illustrating the system structure and functionality for better understanding and secondary development.

 ### ✨ Key Features